Back to blog

 What's the pass mark for the Bexley Selection Test?

-The Bexley Selection Test is competitive.
-Around 30% of children who take the test achieve a mark high enough to be considered for a grammar school place in the borough.
+The test is competitive, with around 30% of children typically achieving a score high enough to be considered for a grammar school place.

 How to apply to Bexley grammar schools